Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 How can trustees help protect against charity fraud?

-Trustees have a legal duty and responsibility to protect charity funds and property in order that it is used appropriately for the benefit of those it serves.
-It is impossible for a charity to be run in such a way that it is immune from this type of crime, but there are effective measures which can be implemented in order to minimise the risks (look out for our ‘top tips’ later this week).
+Trustees have a legal duty and responsibility to protect charity funds and property so that it is used appropriately for the benefit of those it serves.
+A charity can't be run in such a way that it is immune from this type of crime, but there are effective measures that can be implemented to minimise the risks (look out for our ‘top tips’ later this week).

 Find out more